-Entity 31 December 2021 €'000 31 December 2022 €'000 Best Estimate of Liabilities 20,599,775 23,353,051 Risk Margin 122,618 138,817 Gross Technical Provisions 20,722,393 23,491,868 Reinsurance Recoverable (613,788) (528,982) Net Technical Provisions 20,108,606 22,962,886
+UPE Main Technical Provisions 31 December 2022 €'000 31 December 2023 €'000 Best Estimate of Liabilities 23,353,051 26,055,171 Risk Margin 138,817 169,053 Gross Technical Provisions 23,491,868 26,224,224 Reinsurance Recoverable (528,982) (579,184) Net Technical Provisions 22,962,886 25,645,040

-The total net technical provisions increased from a combination of adding AKID technical provisions, and changes in policyholder funds since year-end 2021, driven primarily by net reductions due to adverse market performance, new business, and policyholder withdrawals due to lapses or surrenders.
+The total net technical provisions increased due to positive market performance and new business, partially offset by policyholder withdrawals due to lapses or surrenders.

-The difference between IFRS reserves and SII technical provisions is due to the methodological differences between the two valuations.
-The valuation of the IFRS reserves is based on technical provisions calculated in accordance with local accounting principles.
-The Solvency II valuation, instead, is based on the projection of future cash flows performed using best estimate assumptions, and discounting using the current interest rate term structure.
-Moreover, under the Solvency II framework, the valuation of technical provisions includes the risk margin which is not included in the valuation of IFRS reserves.
+The difference between IFRS reserves and SII technical provisions is due to the methodology differences between the two valuations.
+The Solvency II valuation is based on the projection of future cash flows performed using best estimate assumptions, and discounting using the current interest rate term structure.
+The valuation of the IFRS reserves is based on technical provisions calculated in accordance with: